ipspace/netlab/docs/caveats.md

 * FRR initial container configuration might fail if your Ubuntu distribution does not include the VRF kernel module.
 Install the VRF kernel module with the `sudo apt install linux-generic` and reboot the server.
 * FRR 9.0 and later creates malformed IS-IS LSPs; the bug has been fixed in release 10.0.1 ([details](https://github.com/FRRouting/frr/issues/14514)).
 You cannot build an IS-IS network using Arista EOS and FRR if you're running an affected version of FRR.
 * FRR configures BFD as part of OSPFv2/OSPFv3 configuration.
+* STP is *disabled* on Linux bridges used to implement VLANs on this platform, so FRR devices cannot be used in toplogies that include L2 loops.
+Cumulus (with FRR inside) may work better in that case

 (caveats-junos)=
 ## Common Junos caveats